MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionhandler_consumptionsettings.md

 ### ConsumptionSettings function
-ProtectionHandler::ConsumptionSettings constructor for creating a new handler.
+[ProtectionHandler::ConsumptionSettings](undefined) constructor for creating a new handler.

 Parameters:
 * **licenseInfo**: Publishing license info from protected content

-Providing a PublishingLicenseInfo (as opposed to just a raw serialized publishing license) will remove the need for MIP SDK to parse the publishing license.
+Providing a [PublishingLicenseInfo](#class_publishing_license_info) (as opposed to just a raw serialized publishing license) will remove the need for MIP SDK to parse the publishing license.

 ### GetPublishingLicenseInfo function
 Get the publishing license associated with the protected content.

 **Returns**: Publishing license information

-### GetIsOfflineOnly function
-Gets whether or not ProtectionHandler creation allows for online HTTP operations.

-**Returns**: True if HTTP operations are disallowed, else false If this is set to true, ProtectionHandler creation will only succeed if content has already been previously decrypted and its unexpired license is cached.
-A mip::NetworkError will be thrown if cached content is not found.

-### SetIsOfflineOnly function
-Sets whether or not ProtectionHandler creation allows for online HTTP operations.

-Parameters:
-* **isOfflineOnly**: True if HTTP operations are disallowed, else false

-If this is set to true, ProtectionHandler creation will only succeed if content has already been previously decrypted and its unexpired license is cached.
-A mip::NetworkError will be thrown if cached content is not found.

 ### SetDelegatedUserEmail function
 Sets the delegated user.